-OUTA welcomes the immediate suspension of Abram Masango, Eskom executive for Group Capital on serious allegations of impropriety related to the Kusile build project.
+The Organisation Undoing Tax Abuse (OUTA) welcomes the immediate suspension of Abram Masango, Eskom executive for Group Capital on serious allegations of impropriety related to the Kusile build project.

 “This is a step in the right direction,” says Ronald Chauke, OUTA’s Portfolio Manager on Energy.

 “OUTA commends Eskom’s executive management team for diagnosing and acknowledging the power utility’s operational challenges and shortcomings in turning around this entity after a decade plagued by corruption, maladministration and poor corporate governance.”